1993 Grand Prix Hassan II

-The 1993 Grand Prix Hassan II was an Association of Tennis Professionals men's tennis tournament held in Casablanca, Morocco and was part of the World Series of the 1993 ATP Tour.
-It was the 9th edition of the tournament and was held from 15 March until 22 March 1993.
+The 1993 Grand Prix Hassan II was an Association of Tennis Professionals (ATP) men's tennis tournament held in Casablanca, Morocco and was part of the World Series of the 1993 ATP Tour.
+It was the 9th edition of the tournament and was held from 15 to 22 March 1993.
 Third-seeded Guillermo Pérez Roldán won his second consecutive singles title at the event.